-.
-He finally realizes the importance of learning math, respect for your country, respect for your ancestors, respect for people he formerly threatened or hurt,... and so on.
-In most cases he even becomes an vocal supporter of the cause.
+When the character eventually awakes, if they were supposed to be the antagonist, he/she makes a HeelFace Turn.
+He/she is glad that it was All Just a Dream and finally realizes the importance of learning math, respect for your country, respect for your ancestors, respect for people he/she formerly threatened or hurt, why a certain product is necessary,... and so on.
+In most cases, he/she even becomes a vocal supporter of the cause.

-Compare Dreaming The Truth
+Compare Dreaming the Truth.

 - Wayne's plan for Waynestock in Wayne's World 2 is the direct result of a dream with Jim Morrison telling him to set up a huge show in Aurora.
 Others he recruits also mention having the Jim Morrison dream later on.
+WHOOOOOOOOOOAAAAAAAAAAAAA!

 - Also the entire point of the film North.
 The titular character is annoyed with his parents until he wakes up from his dream and accepts them for who they are.